100s of Free Management Dissertation Topics and Titles

 Research Aim: This study will identify crisis management aspects during COVD-19, including its challenges and solutions.

-Research Aim: This study will review the challenges faced by business executives of various scale industries and how they are recovering from the loss.
-How far they succeed?
+Research Aim: This study will review business executives’ challenges in various scale industries and how they are recovering from the loss.
+How far did they succeed?

 Research Aim: This study will highlight the role of hospital management during COVID-19, the challenges they came across, and the ways to overcome those challenges.

 Research Aim: This study will address the issues faced by students and educational institutes.
-How are they trying to overcome the challenges of imparting education during coronavirus pandemic?
+How are they trying to overcome the challenges of imparting education during the coronavirus pandemics?

 Research Aim: The lockdown situation has been an issue of concern for the patients, including pregnant women.
 This study will address the role of Maternal health care management during COVID-19.

 Management Dissertation Topics for 2021

-Research Aim: The purpose of the research will be to analyze the characteristics of cultural and national communities that have influenced the field of public administration and management in the 1970s and 1980s in Europe.
+Research Aim: The purpose of the research will be to analyze the characteristics of cultural and national communities that have influenced public administration and management in the 1970s and 1980s in Europe.
 The study will be carried out using a systematic literature review.

 Research Aim: The purpose of the research will explore how local organisational agents and contexts can help women leaders overcome barriers and achieve success at higher levels in corporate firms.
 The study will focus on CEO succession events and predecessor CEOS factors and their influence on women post-succession.
 The research design will be developed qualitatively.

 Research Aim: The research will use quantitative techniques to analyze power-holders relational and interdependent work contexts.
 The study will examine the effect of daily psychological power using the factors of abusive behaviour and perceived incivility.

-Research Aim: Using quantitative techniques, the research will analyse the factors of interaction process and performance in two groups of employees in the services industry – homogenous and culturally diverse.
+Research Aim: Using quantitative techniques, the research will analyse the interaction process and performance factors in two groups of employees in the services industry – homogenous and culturally diverse.
 The effectiveness in operation and arrangements will be examined.